 2.3 Financial & Management Accounting and Corporate Financial Management subjects are close book examinations which has the tables of formulas provided to students with the examination paper.

 2.4 All examinations are held at the end of the semester during the Governance Institute’s official Examination Week.
-This period will be published on the timetable and on the Governance Institute’s website prior to the commencement of the semester.
+This period will be published on the timetable prior to the commencement of the semester.

 2.5 No examination will be conducted or arranged outside the published Examination Week.

 2.6 A ‘Main Exam’ day will be held on Tuesday during the examination week and all students are required to sit their respective exams on the stipulated date and time.
-This examination will be held in the evening and at a venue determined by Governance Institute’s state representatives.
+This examination will be held in the evening and at a venue determined by Governance Institute’s customer service representatives.

 2.7 An “Examination Information and Notification” form will be emailed to students approximately 6 weeks prior to the examination week.
 Students intending to sit for the exam will be required to complete and submit this form on or before the due date stated on the form.

-2.8 A notice containing examination details will be mailed to students who have confirmed their intention to sit the exam, approximately 3 weeks prior to the examination week.
+2.8 A notice containing examination details will be sent to students who have confirmed their intention to sit the exam, approximately 3 weeks prior to the examination week.

 3.0 Multiple subject enrolments